AmbassadorOfChange/E-comerce-project/README.md

 ### INTRODUCTION
-With the desire to provide an optimal strategy and actionable business insights to the e-commerce busines market, also, to solve the challenges and provide opportunity for effective sales performance, this project is tailored to answer the following questions.
+With the desire to provide an optimal strategy and actionable business insights to the ABC e-commerce busines store, also, to provide solve the challenges and provide opportunity for effective sales performance, this project is tailored to answer the following questions.
 1. What are the top-selling products?
 2. What is the monthly sales trend?
 3. Which product categories are the most popular?
 4. How do review scores correlate with sales?
 5. What is the average order value over the year?

+DATA SOURCE: Kaggle.

 ### BACKGROUND